heremaps/gluecodium/docs/lime_idl.md

 * **@Immutable**: marks a struct type as immutable.
 * **@Equatable**: marks a struct type, a class, or an interface as equatable.
 * ~~**@PointerEquatable**~~: **deprecated**.
 Marks a class as equatable by reference (pointer).
-This was an interim tool for manually ensuring referential equality (which is not ensured automatically).
+This was an interim tool for manually ensuring referential equality (which is now ensured automatically).
 Please note that this attribute is not supported for interfaces.
 * **@Serializable**: marks a struct type as serializable.
 * **@Deprecated(**\[**Message** **=**\] **"**_DeprecationMessage_**"**__)__: marks an element as